b-rodrigues/code_longevity_packages/Readme.md

 The last argument is the number of cpu cores that should be used to run the examples.

-Build the image with the following line (depending on how many packages you want to asses, and on how complex their examples are, this can take hours):
+Build the image with the following line (depending on how many packages you want to assess, and on how complex their examples are, this can take hours):

 ```
 docker build -t code_longevity_packages .